-Revenues from MRI product sales increased slightly to \$445,000 for the first six months of fiscal 2019 from \$439,000 for the first six months of fiscal 2018.
-Costs related to product sales decreased, from \$389,000 for the six month period ended December 31, 2017 to \$322,000 for the six month period ended December 31, 2018.
+Revenues from MRI product sales decreased to \$195,000 for the first six months of fiscal 2020 from \$445,000 for the first six months of fiscal 2019.
+Costs related to product sales increased, from \$322,000 for the six month period ended December 31, 2018 to \$450,000 for the six month period ended December 31, 2018.
 Economic uncertainty and lower reimbursement rates for MRI scans, have depressed the market for our MRI scanner products, notwithstanding our scanners' unique technological capabilities (e.g. multi positional scanning).

-Service revenues decreased 9.9% from \$4.7 million for the six month period ended December 31, 2017 to \$4.2 million for the six month period ended December 31, 2018.
+Service revenues decreased 1.2% from \$4.2 million for the six month period ended December 31, 2018 to \$4.1 million for the six month period ended December 31, 2019.
 Continuing lower sales volumes have been a factor ultimately contributing to the decrease in service revenues, as the revenue from new scanners being placed under service agreements, following the expiration of their warranties, is insufficient to replace the revenue lost as a result of older scanners being taken out of service.

-Costs relating to providing service decreased by 2.6% from \$1.6 million in the first six months of fiscal 2018 to \$1.5 million in the first six months of fiscal 2019.
-Because of our ability to monitor the performance of customers' scanners from our facilities in Melville, New York on a daily basis, however, and to detect and repair any irregularities before more serious and costly problems result, we have been able to control our costs of providing service.
+Costs relating to providing service remained constant at \$1.5 million in the first six months of fiscal 2019 and fiscal 2020.
+Because of our ability to monitor the performance of customers' scanners from our facilities in Melville, New York on a daily basis and to detect and repair any irregularities before more serious and costly problems developed, we have been able to control our costs of providing service.

-There were approximately \$288,000 in foreign revenues for the first six months of fiscal 2019 as compared to approximately \$417,000 in foreign revenues for the first six months of fiscal 2018, representing a decrease in foreign revenues of 30.9%.
+There were approximately \$307,000 in foreign revenues for the first six months of fiscal 2020 as compared to approximately \$288,000 in foreign revenues for the first six months of fiscal 2019, representing a decrease in foreign revenues of 6.6%.
 We do not regard this as a material trend, but as part of a normal although sometimes volatile variation resulting from low volumes of foreign sales.